 Mark is a fellow of the American College of Trial Lawyers.
 He maintains an active trial practice of both civil and criminal cases and has tried approximately 25 cases to verdict.
 He led C&G teams to two of the most significant victories in highly contested cases of the past five years.
 In one case, C&G achieved a complete victory against the SEC following a two week jury trial in the representation of a former hedge fund analyst in an insider trading case.
 Mark was subsequently selected as a Litigator of the Week by AmLaw Litigation Daily.
 Mark also led a C&G team to a landmark victory in a high-profile FCPA case on behalf of a former investment analyst with one of the world’s largest publicly traded hedge funds, which resulted in C&G’s nomination for Global Investigation Review’s Most Important Court Case of the Year award in 2018.

-Since 2011, he has served as a court-appointed monitor for the largest fire department in the country following his appointment by the U.S. District Court for the Eastern District of New York.
-The monitorship involves implementing the Court’s remedial order following a lawsuit alleging racial discrimination.
+Since 2011, he has served as the court-appointed monitor for the largest fire department in the country.
+The monitorship involves implementing the U.S. District Court for the Eastern District of New York’s remedial order following a lawsuit alleging racial discrimination.

 University of Michigan Law School (J.D., magna cum laude, 1987); Cornell University (B.A., Phi Beta Kappa, 1984)